rust-lang/rust/src/doc/rustc-dev-guide/src/type-inference.md

 this is done, any further attempt to equate or create a subtyping relationship will yield an ICE.

-The NLL solver (actually, the MIR type-checker) invokes does things slightly differently.
+The NLL solver (actually, the MIR type-checker) does things slightly differently.
 It uses canonical queries for trait solving which use [`take_and_reset_region_constraints`] at the end.
 This extracts all of the outlives constraints added during the canonical query.
 This is required